+This consultation paper sets out our proposal to amend the ASIC Derivative Transaction Rules (Clearing) to ensure they continue to reflect the policy outlined in the regulators' statement.
+In particular, we propose to:

+(a) remove contracts referencing USD LIBOR; and

+- (b) replace these contracts with contracts within the existing Overnight Index Swaps (OIS) class referencing SOFR. - 27 Separately, we are also proposing to remove contracts denominated in AUD from the forward rate agreement (FRA) class, for which the clearing requirement has never commenced.
+We consider that the regulatory costs of imposing a mandate with respect to AUD FRAs would outweigh the potential benefits, and that this circumstance is unlikely to change. - At present, only one CCP-which does not have any direct Australian participants-has been licensed to clear AUD FRAs, and we do not believe any other CCP is likely to begin clearing these products.
+Further, we do not expect that the efficiency, integrity or stability of the Australian financial system would be enhanced by centrally clearing AUD FRAs as there is minimal transaction activity and exposures in these products.
+Accordingly, we consider that requiring market participants to centrally clear AUD FRAs would not be consistent with the policy outlined in the regulators' statement. - 29 We consider that these changes will ensure that the clearing mandate will continue to apply only to products that: - (a) satisfy the preconditions for central clearing; and - (b) are suitable for mandatory (as opposed to voluntary) central clearing based on the analytical approach outlined in the regulators' statement.

-This consultation paper sets out our proposal to amend the ASIC Derivative 30 Transaction Rules (Clearing) to ensure that they continue to reflect the policy outlined in the regulators' statement.
-In particular, we propose to: remove contracts referencing benchmarks that will cease or no longer (a) be representative by January 2022; and replace these contracts with contracts within the existing Overnight (b) Index Swaps (OIS) class referencing replacement RFRs selected for each currency by the relevant regulators.
-We consider that these changes will ensure that the clearing mandate will 31 only apply to products that: satisfy the preconditions for central clearing; and (a) are suitable for mandatory (as opposed to voluntary) central clearing (b) based on the analytical approach outlined in the regulators' statement.
-32 As with the regulators' advice to the Minister before the ASIC Derivative Transaction Rules (Clearing) were made, we have primarily considered international consistency in proposing new clearing derivatives-given that: the products we propose to add as clearing derivatives are already being (a) safely and reliably cleared by CCPs; and (b) the incremental regulatory cost of adding these products is likely to be relatively low given there will be no change to the clearing threshold.
+As with the regulators' advice to the Minister before the ASIC Derivative Transaction Rules (Clearing) were made, we have primarily considered international consistency in proposing the new SOFR clearing derivative class, given that:

+- (a) the products we propose to add as clearing derivatives are already being safely and reliably cleared by CCPs; and - (b) the incremental regulatory cost of adding these products is likely to be relatively low given there will be no change to the clearing threshold.